aerickson/implicitcad_watcher/README.md

 implicitcad_watcher watches any .escad files in the current directory and recompiles them with ImplicitCAD (http://www.implicitcad.org/).

 ImplicitCAD lacks an IDE like OpenSCAD and this makes it much easier to iterate on designs and get rapid feedback.
-I use OS X's Finder preview functionality displaying the STL file.
+I use OS X's Finder preview functionality for displaying the resulting STL file.

 ## Usage